nbsoft/nbsoft-maven-parent/README.md

 This repository contains a Parent POM (Project Object Model).
 NB Soft uses this Parent POM for all their Maven-based projects.
-The Parent POM implements organization information, predefined- settings, dependencies and plugins.
+The Parent POM implements organization information, settings, dependencies and plugins.

 ## Documentation